Pretail: Market evaluation tool

 Pretail allows innovators to test their product-market fit with a Minimum Viable Product (MVP) equivalent.
 Thanks to pretailing risks associated with launching a product - financing and manufacturing are thus reduced.
-In addition to this, more people can participate in the project as investors or salesmen.
+In addition to this, more people can invest in the project or participate to the project as salesmen.
 By testing the demand for the project entrepreneurs can lower perceived and actual risks associated with launching a product and starting a company.
 By using pretail model companies can match supply and demand trends before they actually start producing a product.
 It is the framework that serves for connecting increasingly demanding consumers and entrepreneurs.
 However, using pretail model for launching does not guarantee success of the product or enterprise, not all pretailers become e-tailers.
 Some services and products never take off, while others receive strong indications of market demand, receive large volumes of pre-orders, and raise the capital needed for starting manufacturing.
 Those kinds of services or products are the ones that succeed to become e-tailers.